Useful Tips for Better Electric Motor Maintenance 1

 Ensure proper Lubrication

-Lubrication is essential to extend the life of a bearing because, without proper lubrication, bearings will wear out prematurely.
-For ensuring proper lubrication of your electric motor, consider the following points:
+Lubrication is essential to extend the life of a bearing because, without proper Lubrication, bearings will wear out prematurely.
+To ensure proper Lubrication of your electric motor, consider the following points:

 • Don’t over-lubricate your bearings, as it can cause the grease or oil to get into the windings and result in excessive heating.

-• To avoid under greasing, read the manufacturer’s instructions to find out the proper interval for lubrication.
+• To avoid under-greasing, read the manufacturer’s instructions to find the proper interval for Lubrication.

 • Always use the lubricant designated by the manufacturer.